PaddlePaddle/docs/docs/api_guides/low_level/layers/sequence_en.rst

 2. sequence_concat
 ------------------
-The layer takes a list as input, which can contain multiple LoDTensors, and every LoDTensors is a mini batch of sequences.
+The layer takes a list as input, which can contain multiple DenseTensors, and every DenseTensors is a mini batch of sequences.
 The layer will concatenate the i-th sequence in each batch into a new sequence in the time dimension as the i'th sequence in the returned batch.
-Of course, the sequences of each LoDTensor in the list must have the same batch size.
+Of course, the sequences of each DenseTensor in the list must have the same batch size.

  Please refer to :ref:`api_fluid_layers_sequence_concat`

 3. sequence_first_step
 ----------------------
-This layer takes a LoDTensor as input and takes the first element in each sequence (the element of the first time step) as the return value.
+This layer takes a DenseTensor as input and takes the first element in each sequence (the element of the first time step) as the return value.

  Please refer to :ref:`api_fluid_layers_sequence_first_step`